-Expansion Joints & Caulking
+Expansion Joints & Caulking in Austin

 Concrete expands and contracts due to changes in the temperature.
 This is because one of the primary ingredients in concrete is water, which as we all know, changes from a liquid to a solid and to a gas if hot enough.
 Since water is in concrete, it expands when freezes, which pushes the concrete out, and contracts when it’s out outside, causing the concrete to shrink.
 This is the reason there are cracks purposely put into concrete to accommodate this movement; otherwise, your concrete would crack instead, causing a whole different kind of problem.

 Making sure your expansion joints are in good shape will prolong the life of the concrete.
 Expansion joints are typically wooden 1 x 4’s inserted during construction to compensate for expansion and contraction due to changes in temperature.
 These deteriorate over time, allowing water to penetrate beneath the slab which causes settling and an uneven surface.

 Concrete Leveling Technologies can replace them with an easy process that will help prevent future damage.
 We remove the rotted wood from the joints and clean them out.
 After taping around the joint, we fill it with a silicone-based caulk.
 This creates a watertight seal that expands and contracts along with the slabs to keep water out.
 It’s also UV-resistant!